Why using active recovery to rest your mind is as important as resting your body

 For example, my colleague’s teen suffers from social anxiety and her mind truly needs to rest in between functions, even as simple as doctor appointments or going out to dinner.
 Since only she knows what her limits are, it’s up to her to protect those limits.
 She’ll tell her mom, “Can we reschedule piano lessons this week as it’s the first week of school and I know I’ll need recovery time that week.”

-Sometimes events happen that stress us out of the blue, and that’s the time you can say, “I just need a quick walk around the block or a 5 minute rest before I can go to the next thing.”
+Sometimes events happen that stress us out of the blue, and that’s the time you can say, “I just need a quick walk around the block or a 5-minute rest before I can go to the next thing.”

 Do not ever feel guilt or shame or weakness for taking recovery time.
 It is actually giving you more strength to do this!